What are GIF’s and why do we use them?

 - STEP 1).
 Take the video file (recommended) or separate photos and place it them into a GIF engine.
 If you don’t know any off the top of your head we have put together a list for you to search into google: Giphy, GifBin, GifMaker, EzGif, makeagif.
 Although something to note, when using separate images, choose images with as little difference between them as possible because it will look smoother.
 That’s why we recommend using a video file (MP4).

 - Step 2).
-When sending GIF’s as an email, a large amount of people won’t be able to open them.
-This is because mobile users (when using roaming data) won’t have the capacity for the size of the file (as they can be capped) if it’s too large, and because of this the GIF is shown as an image instead of an animation.
-Which is really annoying if let’s say you have you have a section of the GIF that shows information or text (as shown above).
+When sending GIF’s in an email, a large number of people won’t be able to open them.
+This is because mobile users (when using roaming data) won’t have the capacity for the size of the file (as they can be capped) if it’s too large, and because of this, the GIF is shown as an image instead of an animation.
+Which is really annoying if let’s say you have a section of the GIF that shows information or text (as shown above).
 There is however a way around this.
 You can control what frame shows when your GIF has been capped by putting it at the start of the animation.
 As the GIF when shown as an image, renders only the first frame.
 So make sure your most important information is your first frame.
 Or when editing the slides of the animation, put said frame at the start.

 - Step 3).
 To save more file space, you can open the GIF “with photoshop” and “export it for web”.
 This resizes and re-saves the file separately.
 The new file will have reduced file size and make the email more responsive (take less time to open/load).
 It’s always good to get into a habit of doing this anyway out of respect for those that are on your database (send list).
 As for some of them may be opening emails from mobile as mentioned earlier, and it can use up a lot of data if not made properly.

 – Once you have prepared your GIF it is ready to be embedded into an email and sent.